bannaarr01/OnlineJobPortalManagementSystem-with-Intelligent-Job-Matching-and-Live-Interview/README.md

 ## Intriguing Features
 * Recommendation System (Both Collaborative filtering and Content-Based Recommender).
-The Collaborative filtering uses **[implicit](https://github.com/benfred/implicit)** Library, a Fast Python Collaborative Filtering for Implicit Datasets for matrix factorization.
+The Collaborative filtering uses **[implicit](https://github.com/benfred/implicit)** Library, a Fast Python Collaborative Filtering package for Implicit Datasets n matrix factorization.
 The Content-Based Recommender uses cosine similarities to measure similarities between listed jobs and make recommendations to users based on the job viewed.
 * Scheduler to dump database within specified timeframe to be used by the recommender system using python and laravel
 * Scheduler to ReBuild Model within specific timeframe to be used by the collaborative filtering, since new data will keep adding.
 * Event Listeners and newsletter emails for Newsletter Subscriber